CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-2.md

 </div>
 {% endhighlight %}

-And finally, put the following JavaScript in the `.done` method underneath the `for` loop.
+And finally, put the following JavaScript within the `.done` method, underneath the `for` loop.

 {% highlight javascript %}
 var op = 0.5;